What Causes Fibromyalgia Night Sweats and Hot Flashes?

 The key to regulating your body temperature safely and effectively is to gradually bring it down (or up, if you happen to be feeling cold).

-One great way to ease back to a comfortable temperature is with a warm bath — don’t make the water too hot or too cold, or it can shock your system and make you feel worse.
+One great way to ease back to a comfortable temperature is with a warm bath — do not make the water too hot or too cold, or it can shock your system and make you feel worse.
 Aim for room temperature or lukewarm, and try to relax as you soak (or shower) for 10 or 15 minutes.

 Sleep in Layers